IBM/universal-connectors/docs/UC_Configuration_GI.md

  ## Filebeat input plug-in configuration
 Prerequisite:

-On the data source server create a **certificate authority** for filebeat.
+On the data source server, create a **certificate authority** for Filebeat.
 This CA will be used later to create a certificate for signing the events from filebeat to UC.

 Run this command